rajat2502/StandNote/CONTRIBUTING.md

             Body of the commit message...
             ....

     - Please make sure your code is well-formatted and adheres to PEP8 conventions (for Python) and the airbnb style guide (for JavaScript).
-For others (Lua, prototxt etc.) please ensure that the code is well-formatted and the style consistent.
     - Please ensure that your code is well tested.
     - We highly encourage to use `autopep8` to follow the PEP8 styling.
 Run the following command before creating the pull request: